 What is the best early training for a writer?
 An unhappy childhood.

-Submitted by thestephb almost 6 years ago
+Submitted by thestephb about 6 years ago

 I believe that maturity is not an outgrowing, but a growing up: that an adult is not a dead child, but a child who survived.